Who runs government

 The Prime Minister

 The Prime Minister is head of the UK government.
-He is ultimately responsible for all policy and decisions.
-He:
+She is ultimately responsible for all policy and decisions.
+She:

-The Prime Minister is David Cameron and he is based at Number 10 Downing Street in London.
+The Prime Minister is Theresa May and she is based at Number 10 Downing Street in London.

 The Cabinet is made up of the senior members of government.
 Every week during Parliament, members of the Cabinet (Secretaries of State from all departments and some other ministers) meet to discuss the most important issues for the government.

 How government is run